-- 62 At each AGM, the members may elect any member (unless he/she is debarred from membership under clause 59) to be a charity trustee. - 63 The board may at any time appoint any member (unless he/she is debarred from membership under clause 59) to be a charity trustee. - 64 At each AGM, all of the charity trustees elected/appointed under clauses 61, 62, and 63 (and, in the case of the first AGM, those deemed to have been appointed under clause 60) shall retire from office - but shall then be eligible for re-election under clause 61. - 65 A charity trustee retiring at an AGM will be deemed to have been re- elected unless: -

-- 65.1 he/she advises the board prior to the conclusion of the AGM that he/she does not wish to be re-appointed as a charity trustee; or - 65.2 election process was held at the AGM and he/she was not among those elected/re-elected through that process; or - 65.3 a resolution for the re-election of that charity trustee was put to the AGM and was not carried.
+- At each AGM, the members may elect any member (unless he/she is debarred from membership under clause 59) to be a charity trustee. - The board may at any time appoint any member (unless he/she is debarred from membership under clause 59) to be a charity trustee. - At each AGM, all of the charity trustees elected/appointed under clauses 61 and 62 (and, in the case of the first AGM, those deemed to have been appointed under clause 60) shall retire from office but shall then be eligible for re-election under clause 61. - A charity trustee retiring at an AGM will be deemed to have been reelected unless: - - 64.1 he/she advises the board prior to the conclusion of the AGM that he/she does not wish to be re-appointed as a charity trustee; or - an election process was held at the AGM and he/she was not among those elected/re-elected through that process; or - 64.3 a resolution for the re-election of that charity trustee was put to the AGM and was not carried.